Amy Brand: Affiliations

 Brand currently serves on the boards of several information and media organizations, including the International Science Council, Creative Commons, the Royal Society of Chemistry, and the Coolidge Corner Theater Foundation.
 She is on the Research Data and Information Committee of the National Academies of Science, Engineering, and Medicine.
 She previously served on the Board of International Scientific Organizations of the National Academies of Sciences, Engineering, and Medicine,[8] the DuraSpace board of directors, and she chaired the academic advisory board of Altmetric, a commercial service that tracks how works of scholarship are discussed online.

 Brand was executive producer of the documentary Picture a Scientist, a 2020 selection of the Tribeca Film Festival that highlights gender inequality in science.

-Brand co-created the CRediT taxonomy to track contributions to team-based research outputs reliably.
-She was a founding member of the ORCID Board and advised on several community initiatives in digital scholarship.
+Brand co-created the CRediT taxonomy to track contributions to team-based research outputs and was a founding member of the ORCID Board.

-In September 2023, Brand appeared on the *Messy and Masterful* podcast, where she spoke about her career in academia and publishing, her work as executive producer of the documentary *Picture a Scientist*, and the importance of encouraging women in STEM.
+In September 2023, Brand appeared on the *Messy and Masterful* podcast, to discuss her career in academia and publishing, her work as executive producer of the documentary *Picture a Scientist*, and the importance of women in STEM.